Fate-Grand-Automata/FGA/README.md

 8. Press Play to start.
 The same button can be pressed to stop later.

 ## How to configure?
-Settings can be opened from the app's menu (three dots on top-right corner).
 For how the settings work, see the original [Fate-Grand-Order_Lua][FGOLua] project.

 Autoskill configuration can be created at `Settings/AutoSkill/Manage Autoskill configurations`.